 I think this statement is extremely fascinating.
-The keyword here is mental capacity.
+The key phrase here is “mental capacity”.

-This is a common feeling for many of us.
+This is a familiar feeling for many of us.

 I get it.
 I too was once overwhelmed with how broken the world is and found it much easier to turn a blind eye to it.